emersonk/FloorInstallPlanner/memory-bank/activeContext.md

 - Updated the grid rendering to be fully SSR-compatible and minimal.

 ### Next Steps
+- Normalize the grid data so all rows have the same number of cells, or update the layout engine to ensure consistent row lengths.
 - Consider further UI/UX polish (e.g., animation, progress indicator, reset button).
 - Gather user feedback for additional features or improvements.
 - Continue to update memory bank and documentation as features are added or changed.